AshTechieDevOps/CV/README.md

     ESXi Hypervisors.
   - Worked as Compliance focal for overall VMWare vSphere Infrastructure security health check, and compliance for 18 countries.
 Also worked as Quality focal for
     VMWare technical tower to provide regular quality audit, and service improvement plans for virtual infrastructure.

   - **_Technologies used:_** vRealize Operations Manager, RVTools, VMWare Powercli scripts, vCenter, ESXi hosts, Update Manager, Local Git and GitHub Powershell
                              Actions for CICD , VMWare NSX, Draw.io.
 <br><br>

 **Designation:- SENIOR ADVISOR** @ [DELL International](https://www.dell.com/en-in/) _(Dec 2012 - Jan 2015)_ <br>
 Wintel and VMWare BAU Support as a SENIOR ADVISOR.

   - Providing consultancy on Problem tickets escalated to me.
   - Architecting Various Datacenter Consolidation and Migration Projects.
   - Guiding and helping BAU team for the validation and Implementation of the proposed and approved Design for Virtualization.
   - Working as a compliance focal for VMWare infrastructure.

   - **_Technologies used:_** vRealize Operations Manager, RVTools, VMWare Powercli scripts, vCenter, ESXi hosts, Update Manager, Windows Administrative Tools, vRO, VRA, Microsoft Visio.
     <br><br>

 **Designation: ASSOCIATE CONSULTANT – MANAGER - SENIOR MANAGER** @ [HCL Technologies Ltd.](https://www.hcltech.com/) _(May 2008 - Nov 2012)_ <br>
  Had three time Overseas Business Travel to Belgium, Australia and Philippines.
 Worked and Supported for multiple project and BAU activities.

     **Project CE**

       - Worked as a Service Owner for Wintel & VMware Tower for HCL Client named "Consumer Energy", USA.

     **Project Hudson**

       - Worked for a few technical project works related to Active Directory and VMware for Hudson OMC and Provided level 3 support for Wintel, Active Directory, VMware Server Virtual Infrastructure and VMware View VDI.

     **Project Macquarie**

       - I have been to Manila, Philippines for a successful transition of Incident, change and problem management processes of Macquarie and provided KT to offshore steady state team for the same.

     **Project Hudson Australia**

       - I have been to Sydney – Australia for Active Directory and VMware vSphere related projects and to provide & implement improvements within their existing AD and
         VMware vSphere infrastructure.
-Below are the key points:
+Below are the key points:-

-         1. Active Directory Cleanup/Housekeeping
+         - Active Directory Cleanup/Housekeeping
-	 2. Thick to Thin conversion for their VMware vSphere virtual infrastructure.
+	 - Thick to Thin conversion for their VMware vSphere virtual infrastructure.
-	 3. Physical to Virtual Conversion for them out of warranty physical servers.
+	 - Physical to Virtual Conversion for them out of warranty physical servers.
-	 4. Working as a Lead consultant for problem management to control the recurrence of the issue(s).
+	 - Working as a Lead consultant for problem management to control the recurrence of the issue(s).

     **Project Bridgestone Europe**

        - I have been to Belgium, Europe for a successful transition of their infrastructure and then managing & administrating the same from India.
-Below is the summary of the responsibilities that includes in my KRAs to work as a Team Lead:
+Below is the summary of the responsibilities that includes in my KRAs to work as a Team Lead:-

-         1. Administering and managing Active Directory components.
+         - Administering and managing Active Directory components.
-	 2. Administering and managing VMware virtual infrastructure.
+	 - Administering and managing VMware virtual infrastructure.
-	 3. Administering and managing different Windows Components and Managing HP SAN.
+	 - Administering and managing different Windows Components and Managing HP SAN.
-	 4. Working as a Technical lead in various projects & managing tracks like Wintel/Backup/Networks.
+	 - Working as a Technical lead in various projects & managing tracks like Wintel/Backup/Networks.

     **Project DowJones**

-         1. Managed end to end IT infrastructure support for dowjones, a leading player in global business news, and the publisher of wall street journal.
+         - Managed end to end IT infrastructure support for dowjones, a leading player in global business news, and the publisher of wall street journal.
-	 2. Worked for problem management, change management & incident management.
+	 - Worked for problem management, change management & incident management.
-	 3. Team management.
+	 - Team management.
-	 4. Provided L3 support for Wintel, backup & VMware virtual infrastructure.
+	 - Provided L3 support for Wintel, backup & VMware virtual infrastructure.
-	 5. Conducting internal technical trainings for the subordinates.
+	 - Conducting internal technical trainings for the subordinates.
-	 6. Taking care of VMWare related health check, and compliance related requirements on quarterly basis.
+	 - Taking care of VMWare related health check, and compliance related requirements on quarterly basis.

   - **_Technologies used:_** vRealize Operations Manager, RVTools, VMWare Powercli scripts, vCenter, ESXi hosts, Update Manager, Windows Administrative Tools, vRO, VRA, Microsoft Visio.
   <br><br>

 **Designation - Infrastructure Analyst** @ [Xansa India Ltd (A Soprasteria Company)](https://www.soprasteria.com/) _(Aug 2006 - May 2008)_ <br>

   - Working on Windows 2003 Domains.
 Active Directory and DFS Administration.
   - Working on Various UK Based projects as Technical Team Lead/Project Manager for Wintel and TSM Backup Support.
   - WSUS Administration, its analysis, implementation, and impacts.
   - Datacenter Management, 200 Server’s Health checkups and its related activities like RAID Failure, Vendor Management & Downtime management etc.

     **Projects Undertaken**

-         1. WSUS Installation and Configuration - Have successfully set up Windows Software Update Server (WSUS 2.0) With Master Server and Child Server Relationship across four Sites in Xansa.
+         - WSUS Installation and Configuration - Have successfully set up Windows Software Update Server (WSUS 2.0) With Master Server and Child Server Relationship across four Sites in Xansa.
 All Servers and Desktops in India and UK are currently being updated with the help of these WSUS Servers only.
-	 2. VMWare ESX Server Installation - Have installed and Configured VMWare ESX 3.0 Enterprise Servers and setup virtual infrastructure within Xansa Offices across the Globe.
+	 - VMWare ESX Server Installation - Have installed and Configured VMWare ESX 3.0 Enterprise Servers and setup virtual infrastructure within Xansa Offices across the Globe.
-	 3. TSM Upgradation: Upgraded All TSM 5.2.4 servers with the TSM 5.3.2 including configuration of Policies.
+	 - TSM Upgradation: Upgraded All TSM 5.2.4 servers with the TSM 5.3.2 including configuration of Policies.
-	 4. Business Continuity Plan - Completed the survey of Major servers & available resources, Configured DR of major servers, application & services.
+	 - Business Continuity Plan - Completed the survey of Major servers & available resources, Configured DR of major servers, application & services.

   - **_Technologies used:_** Windows Administrative Tools, Powershell, WSUS, TSM, AD, DFS, vCenter, ESX Hosts etc.
     <br><br>

 **Designation - System Administrator** @ [InterGlobe Enterprises Pvt.
 Ltd.](https://www.interglobe.com/) _(Apr 2006 - Aug 2006)_ <br>

   - Management of overall IT infrastructure operations that includes providing solutions to the common problems affecting various businesses.
   - Primary responsibility to manage all the server farm i.e. DC, File server, print server, Antivirus Server, Proxy server, DNS, Mail server, Firewall server etc.
   - Security of networks using the vulnerability assessment, Virus protection using Symantec Anti- Virus.
 Implementation of latest security patches for any intrusion